See the Quick Guide on Consenting Non-English Speakers for a summary of this info.

 If the IRB approves the Short Form Method as the primary way of consenting participants the process may be applied for the purpose of re-consenting active participants.
 Study teams must follow the steps below:

 Step 2.
-The participant signs the short form consent document, which is the Bill of Rights in the participant’s language.
+The participant signs the Short Form Consent Document in the participant's language.

-In addition to the oral presentation, the participant must sign a short form written consent document.
-The Experimental Participant’s Bill of Rights translated into a language in which the participant is fluent will serve as the short form.
+In addition to the oral presentation, the participant must sign a Short Form Consent Document translated into a language in which the participant is fluent.
 A witness also must sign.

 The study team must maintain a note to file for each consent and re-consent of a Non-English speaker.